skade/yakshav.es/_sources/running-the-rust-youtube-channel.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I’m starting to think conferences should disable YouTube comments on all talks because:<br><br>1.
 They are often trash for underrepresented folks.<br><br>2.
 If you only disable comments for underrepresented folks, then their videos are rated lower than majority folks by YouTube algorithms. <a href="https://t.co/iKBn28JvF5">pic.twitter.com/iKBn28JvF5</a></p>&mdash; Patricia Aas (@pati_gallardo) <a href="https://twitter.com/pati_gallardo/status/1178923626403434497?ref_src=twsrc%5Etfw">October 1, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 If you have no amount of time to spend on your YouTube channel, please follow that advice.
+Switch comments off.
 YouTube comments have a bad reputation for a reason.

 If not, please read on.
 I'd like to present our practice around the YouTube channel.